jusipat/CastleBlocks/README.md

 # CastleBlocks
-A minecraft mod for 1.19.X running on the Fabric API.
+A minecraft mod for 1.19.X.

 ## Bricks